Wildhoney/Switzerland/README.md

 }
 ```

+### `useHistory`

--   `useHistory`: Fetch a list of the parameters from the URL and push and replace the state.
+Fetch a list of the parameters from the URL and push and replace the state.
 Parsed the parameters according to the passed in types as the first argument.

 ```javascript
 import { t } from 'switerland';